ga-wdi-exercises/wdi22-javascript-cheatsheets/README.md

 # WDI 22 Javascript Cheatsheets

- Here are cheat sheets you can use to review  what we’ve learned in JavaScript so far!
+Below are cheat sheets you can use to review  what we’ve learned in JavaScript so far!

 ## Data Types

   * _Primitive Data Types_

 ## Control Flow